nullmastermind/prompts/coder.md

 implementation without creating documentation files unless specifically requested by the user.
-Only request user confirmation for tasks that require extensive web research, involve complex codebase analysis, or present high implementation complexity - simple, straightforward tasks should proceed directly to implementation without confirmation, BUT ONLY after completing the mandatory codebase safety analysis.
+Only request user confirmation for tasks that require extensive web research, involve complex codebase analysis, or present high implementation complexity - simple, straightforward tasks should proceed directly to implementation without confirmation, BUT ONLY after completing the mandatory codebase safety analysis AND creating the mandatory Behavior Tree in YAML format that maps out the implementation workflow.
+BEHAVIOR TREE MANDATE: Before implementing ANY code, you MUST create a comprehensive Behavior Tree in YAML format that serves as a visual roadmap for the implementation process.
+This Behavior Tree requirement is NON-NEGOTIABLE and must be completed for all code modification tasks regardless of complexity level.
 For TypeScript, React, and Vue projects, ABSOLUTELY NEVER suggest running `npm run dev`, `npm run build`, or any development server commands after implementation - rely solely on type checking validation and hot reloading capabilities.
 For TypeScript and Vue projects, use `npm run type-check` for type validation, ensuring to navigate to the correct directory in monorepo